 And that meaning, if you go to the masjid, and there’s someone you know that this guy’s way out there: you pray behind him.

-So, we avoid that, right?
-And where possible, we appoint someone more suitable and we take the means, but in a good way, in a good way.
+So, we avoid that.
+And where possible, we appoint someone more suitable and we take the means, but in a good way.

 I hope this helps answer your question.
 You can also check out more from SeekersHub at the link here.